jina-ai/jina/docs/concepts/executor/create.md

 You can access the values of these arguments in the `__init__` body via `self.metas`/`self.requests`/`self.runtime_args`, or modify their values before passing them to `super().__init__()`.
 ````

+Since Executors are runnable through {ref}`YAML configurations <executor-yaml-spec>`, user-defined constructor arguments
+can be overridden using the {ref}`Executor YAML with keyword<executor-with-keyword>`.
 ## Destructor

 You might need to execute some logic when your Executor's destructor is called.